DS4PS/cpp-526-sum-2020/schedule.md

 <br>

-## The Basics of R Markdown
+## What Is R Markdown?

 R Markdown is one of the most powerful tools you'll learn.
-It allows the synthesis of human-readable language and R to perform processing and analysis tasks while explaining your process to broad audiences.
+It allows the synthesis of human language and code to perform processing and analysis tasks while explaining them to broad audiences.

 <br>